skokielibrary/spl-content/_content/annabelle/books-movies-more--movies.markdown

 ##Movie screenings

-Stop by to watch a free movie on the Petty Auditorium's big screen.
-Check out our movie calendar. [link]
+Check out our movie calendar, your ticket to monthly free movies showing on the Petty Auditorium's big screen. [link]

 ##Hoopla